Balloonmagic/pico-os/README.md

 uses micropython.

-a very basic cmd line interface alows you to do more than one task on a pico with commands i encourage you all to develop your own pico os scripts and them to your pico.
+a very basic cmd line interface alows you to do more than one task on a pico with commands i encourage you all to develop your own pico os scripts and add them to your pico.

 commands: